kcubeterm/achoz/README.md

 As of now achoz supports linux 64 bit architecure only.

-you need to install typesense server as well https://typesense.org/downloads/
+you need to install typesense server https://typesense.org/downloads/

+poppler-utils and antiword.

 ```
 npm install -g achoz